vmp1/vmp1.github.io/_pages/research.md

 ### <span style="color:#000000">Articles Submitted to Academic Journals</span>

 *Are Budget Neutral Income Floors Fiscally Viable in Sub-Saharan Africa?* (with Nora Lustig and Jon Jellema).
-Submitted to World Development, Special Issue. [(Working paper)](https://www.cgdev.org/sites/default/files/are-budget-neutral-income-floors-fiscally-viable-sub-saharan-africa.pdf).
+Submitted to World Development, Special Issue. [(Working paper version)](https://www.cgdev.org/sites/default/files/are-budget-neutral-income-floors-fiscally-viable-sub-saharan-africa.pdf).

 *Extreme Measures: A National Descriptive Analysis of Closure and Takeover of Traditional Public, Charter, and Private Schools* (with Douglas N. Harris).
 Submitted to Education Finance and Policy.